TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Typo3Request.rst

 - :php:`TYPO3_SSL` is now :php:`->isHttps()`

 Some further old :php:`getIndpEnv()` arguments directly access :php:`$request->serverParams()` and do not apply any normalization.
-These have been transferred to the new class, too, but will be deprecated later if the core does not use them anymore:
+These have been transferred to the new class, too, but will be deprecated later if the Core does not use them anymore:

 - :php:`PATH_INFO` is now :php:`->getPathInfo()`, but better use :php:`->getScriptName()` instead